MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-ref/xpp-classes-methods.md

 + **public**: Methods that are declared as **public** can be accessed anywhere that the class is accessible, and they can be overridden by subclasses.
 Methods that have no access modifier are implicitly public.
 + **protected**: Methods that are declared as **protected** can be called only from methods in the class and in subclasses that extend the class where the method is declared.
 + **private**: Methods that are declared as **private** can be called only from methods in the class where the private method is declared.
 + **static**: The method is a class method and doesn't act on an instance.
-Static methods can't refer to instance variables.
+Static methods can't refer to instance fields.
 They aren't invoked on an instance of the class.
 Instead, they are invoked by using the class name (for example, **MyClass::aStaticProcedure()**).

 ### Methods that have modifiers